--> Surge Impedance and Surge Impedance Loading (SIL)

 SIL (in MW) = (Square of line voltage in kV)/(Surge impedance in ohm)

-Effect of Surge impedance loading (SIL)
+Effect of Surge Impedance Loading (SIL)

+From the above expression of SIL we observed that SIL depends on the line voltage at the receiving end.
 Normally a line is loaded above SIL for better utilization of the conductor.
 In other words, we can say that SIL should always be less than the maximum loading capacity of the line.

 When the line is loaded less than its SIL, then it acts like a shunt capacitor which means it will supply MVAR to the system.
-In this case, receiving end voltage will be greater than sending end voltage.
-In such a case line has to be compensated with an inductor to bring down the voltage at a normal level.
+In this case, the receiving end voltage will be greater than sending end voltage.
+In such a case line has to be compensated with an inductor to bring down the voltage to a normal level.
+However when the line is loaded above its SIL, then it acts like a shunt reactor that will absorb MVAR from the system.
+In such a case voltage drop occurs in the line, due to this receiving end voltage will be smaller than the sending end voltage.
+Hence a compensator is required to maintain the voltage level.

 The below figure contains a graphic of the effect of SIL.
 For a particular line of SIL value 450 MW.
 So if the line is loaded to 450 MW, then MVAR produced by the line will exactly balance the MVAR absorbed by the line.
-Hence there will no flow of reactive power in the line.
+Hence there will be no flow of reactive power in the line.

 effect of SIL